 comparatively, judges have much larger amounts of power than magistrates.
 Magistrates have fewer and more limited powers than judges.

-Judges generally hear larger, more complex cases while magistrates hear smaller matters such as petty crime and traffic offences.
+Which type of cases do they hear?
+Judges generally hear larger, more complex cases while magistrates hear smaller matters such as petty crime and other related offences.

-Magistrates have a smaller area of jurisdiction such as a city or county.
+- Magistrates have a smaller area of jurisdiction such as a city or district.

 - There is a difference between the power given to a judge over a magistrate.

 - Judges generally have great authority over matters, where a magistrate would be given a more narrow scope of authority.
 For example, only a judge can render a final judgment in a case, a magistrate cannot make a final ruling.

 - Judges are elected for a set term, magistrates are appointed by the judge and serve at their pleasure.